kartoza/django-training/django-create-project.rst

    a new shell session and or changed to a different directory in the meantime.

-Now point your browser at the app : http://localhost:8000/doodle-app/
+Now point your browser at the app : http://localhost:8000/doodle_app/

 You should see a basic placeholder message.

-Congratulations!
-You just made your first django app.
 In the lessons that follow we will customise the application in various ways and learn about django architecture in the process.